Leah-wkh/shippingCalculator.py/README.md

 This is a shipping calculator I created for a Codecademy project.
-For the project, I used Python functions to help the fictional company, Sal's Shipping, help customers determine the cheapest shipping method.
+For the project, I used Python functions to assist the fictional company, Sal's Shipping, in helping customers determine the cheapest shipping method.

 The paramters of the shipping prices are as follows:
 <br>